 The down payment is not the only initial expense related to buying a house.
 To avoid surprises, it’s a good idea to think about the other immediate expenses you may face, including:

 - Real estate commissions.
 These will apply if you are selling your current home through a real-estate agent as well as purchasing another.

 - Land transfer tax.
-This is generally payable to the provincial government by the purchaser of a property, and is expressed as a percentage of the purchase price.
+This is generally payable to the provincial (and sometimes municipal) government by the purchaser of a property, and is expressed as a percentage of the purchase price.